DataIntellectTech/TorQ-Crypto/docs/configuration.md

 In the individual settings files for each exchange we have set the frequency and limit to the default values.
-However these can be changed on a per exchanges basis.
+However these can be changed on a per exchange basis.
 In the example below from appconfig/settings/huobifeed.q the huboi feed will query its respective API every 30 seconds retrieving a maximum for 10 quotes for its subscribed symbols.